codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 		\CodeIgniter\Validation\CreditCardRules::class,
 	];

-You can add it as either a simple string with the fully qualified class name or using the ``::class`` suffix as shown above.
+You can add it as either a simple string with the fully qualified class name, or using the ``::class`` suffix as shown above.
 The primary benefit here is that it provides some extra navigation capabilities in more advanced IDEs.

 Within the file itself, each method is a rule and must accept a string as the first parameter, and must return